 The 15th of March is the last night to serve the sculptures in Valencia.
 Besides, this night the judges award the best ones and choose the Ninot to be saved from the burning.

 The Castillos are a magnificent fireworks display from the 15th to the 18th of March at night.
 In addition, the special night is on the 18th, called the night of fire (Nit de Foc), which marks the start of the last day of Las Falla.

 4- Ofrenda de Flores (Flower Offering) 17th and 18th March:

 via – valenciabonita

-For this event supposedly over 100,000 Falleros and Falleras from different Fallas make a parade, in traditional costumes and accompanied by marching bands.
-Also coming from their separate neighborhoods to the Plaza de la Virgin in purpose to offer flowers to Our Lady of the Forsaken, the Patron Saint of Valencia.
+The event supposedly have over 100,000 Falleros, and Falleras from different Fallas create a procession, wearing traditional outfits accompanied by marching bands.
+They come from separate neighborhoods to the Plaza de la Virgin to offer flowers to Our Lady of the Forsaken, the Patron Saint of Valencia.

-The flower contribution takes place on both the 17th and 18th of March, starting around 4 PM and lasting until long after nightfall.
-The huge number of flowers are used to design a 15 meter-high tapestry on the façade of the Basilica and to form an imposing statue of the Lady of the Forsaken, which is placed on the square specifically for this event.
+The flower contribution forms on the 17th and 18th of March, starting around 4 PM and lasting until long after nightfall.
+Flowers used to design a 15-meter-high tapestry on the façade of the Basilica and form an imposing statue of the Lady of the Forsaken, which is placed on the square specifically for this event.

 5- Cabalgata del Fuego: